 There are health services in Tasmania that cater for all ages and needs:

-Using technology, a secure online record of health information can be kept, which can benefit people living in rural and remote areas.
+Technology is used to keep a secure online record of health information, which can benefit people living in rural and remote areas.
 My Health Record helps improve communication with and between your doctor, health services, specialists and hospitals.

 Mental health and wellbeing